Fragmented charged domain wall below the tetragonal-orthorhombic phase transition in BaTiO3

-In order to exclude the possibility that these charged domain wall is simply drifting from the electrode area, we performed conductivity measurements with electrodes deposited across the entire sample, otherwise following the similar methodology as in Ref.\,\onlinecite{sluka2013free}.
-Electric field of 2\,kV/cm, supporting the domain states induced by poling, was applied to the sample during cooling at the rate about 1\,K/min from the tetragonal to the orthorhombic phase and the current was recorded (Fig. \ref{Fig1}).
-As expected, we observed a highly conductive state in the tetragonal phase.
-Considering the reported high conductivity of the head-to-head CDWs, the effective conductivity of the entire sample is dominated only by their contributions in this phase.
-Consistently with the findings in Ref.\,\onlinecite{sluka2013free}, a significant drop in the current by approximately four orders of magnitude was observed in the orthorhombic phase (Fig. \ref{Fig1}).
+For temperature studies, the sample was placed in a Linkam cell allowing cooling down to the liquid nitrogen temperature (77\,K).
+A 2\,kV/cm electric field was applied and the current along the [110] direction was measured while cooling the sample at the rate of about 1\,K/min using a Keithley 6517B electrometer with an integrated 1\,kV DC power supply.
+In order to exclude the possibility that charged domain wall is simply drifting from the electrode area, we performed conductivity measurements with the electrodes deposited across the entire sample, otherwise following a similar methodology as in Ref.\,\onlinecite{sluka2013free}.
+The domain structure was examined using a polarizing microscope (Leica DM2700M) in transmission and reflection modes.
+The observed domain patterns were documented using Leica's LAS X software.
+All processes were automated within the LabVIEW environment.

+Resulting current is displayed in Fig.\,\ref{Fig1}.
+Considering the reported conductivity values of head-to-head CDWs\,\cite{sluka2013free}, the effective conductivity of the entire sample in the tetragonal phase can be explained by their contributions only.
+The significant current drop by approximately four orders of magnitude observed in the orthorhombic phase (Fig.\,\ref{Fig1}) is also consistent with the findings of Ref.\,\onlinecite{sluka2013free}.

-Simultaneously with the conductivity measurements, we have been inspecting the domain structure using the optical polarizing microscopy.
+Simultaneously with the conductivity measurements, the domain structure was inspected.
 Fig.\,\ref{Fig2}a shows the optical image recorded at the ambient conditions in the tetragonal phase.
 The two vertical lines are caused by one head-to-head CDW and one tail-to-tail CDW, separated by about 1\,mm thick monodomain area.
-Orientation of polarization vectors in tetragonal domains, marked by black arrows in Fig.\,\ref{Fig2}a, was determined considering the extinction position of the crossed polarizers, the selected [110] poling field direction and also the sense of the slight bending of the originally flat electroded crystal surface near the positions of the domain walls, associated with the usual ferroelastic twining clapping angles \cite{bednyakov2015formation}.
-The inclined lines in the image are due to the inverse clapping angle surface ridges, created by a two-step process consisting in polishing the sample in the presence of neutral ferroelastic domain walls existing in the pristine sample and in the subsequent removal of these domain walls during the poling procedure.
+The inclined lines in the image are due to the inverse clapping angle surface ridges, created by a two-step process consisting in polishing the sample in the presence of neutral ferroelastic domain walls existing in the pristine sample and in the subsequent removal of these domain walls during the poling procedure \cite{bednyakov2015formation}.
+Orientation of polarization vectors in tetragonal domains, marked by black arrows in Fig.\,\ref{Fig2}a, was determined considering the extinction position of the crossed polarizers, the [110] poling field direction and also the sense inverse clapping angles.